 HANDICAP COMMITTEE, Don Barker, Noela McMurray, David Burgess, Kevin Kenny, Jan 2022

 The competition card.

 A pre-printed competition score card is provided by the pro-shop.
 This will have the player's name and playing handicap as well as details of the competition being played.
-The score cards must be returned to the score card box located in the 'Member's room' area or to the pro-shop.
+The score cards must be scanned at the terminals located in the 'locker room' area or in the pro-shop.

 - If a player fails (for a reason which is not approved by the committee in charge of the competition) to return a complete score as soon as practicable after completion of their round, the round will be recorded as ‘No Score – Not Approved’.

 - A player may discontinue play if they consider, in equity, that extreme weather conditions make it is unreasonable for them to continue.
 In this case they should alert the Captain or his representative and their card may be recorded as ‘No Score - Approved’.
 The Captain's representative, in the absence of an explicit nomination , is the pro-shop staff member compiling the competition results on the day.